KyrianU/Snap-Gym/README.md

 - This section of the website features a main image with a sign up form within the image.
 Users will then be able to fill out their details on the form and pick the selcted classes and time they wish to attend.

+## Technology

+The technologies used are as follows:
+- HTML
+- CSS

+# Credits